skywalker-dell/CV/index.md

 Deputy Captain<br>

 - Designed code framework for our team to enable agile development
+- Designed a two-ring cascade PID Controller for a gimbal
 - Managed the team development progress and division of labors
 <!-- - Opened training courses for college freshmen -->